cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return blindedElement
 ~~~

 The inverse `VerifiableUnblind` is implemented as follows.
+This function
+can raise an exception if element deserialization or proof verification
+fails.

 ~~~
 Input: